Classes of Registration

 - Non-Practising Class: Questions & Answers

 The Temporary Class is an option for applicants who have met all requirements to register in the General Class, except for the education and registration exam requirements.
 Members of this class are allowed to practice under defined terms and conditions.
 They can join the General Class after they fulfill all the registration requirements including passing the exam.

 - Application for a Certificate of Registration in the Temporary Class

 The Special Assignment Class is a time-limited registration for nurses who have an appointment as an RN or RPN with an approved facility in Ontario.
 Individuals in this class can only practice within the scope of their appointment and only under defined terms and conditions.

 - Special Assignment Class: Terms, Conditions and Limitations

-The Emergency Assignment Class comes into force when the provincial government declares an emergency and asks the College to issue Emergency Assignment certificates of registration to qualified nurses.
+The Emergency Assignment Class comes into force when the provincial government declares an emergency and asks CNO to issue Emergency Assignment certificates of registration to qualified nurses.

 - Membership obligations: Emergency Assignment Class

 - Emergency Assignment Class: Terms, Conditions and Limitations